 NOTE: If necessary to achieve the immunity Test Level, the distance between the transmitting antenna and the ME Equipment or ME System may be reduced to 1 m.
 The 1 m test distance is permitted by IEC 61000-4-3.

-- a) For some services, only the uplink frequencies are included. - b) The carrier shall be modulated using a 50 % duty cycle square wave signal. - c) As an alternative to FM modulation, 50 % pulse modulation at 18 Hz may be used because while it does not represent actual modulation, it would be worst case.
+c) As an alternative to FM modulation, 50 % pulse modulation at 18 Hz may be used because while it does not represent actual modulation, it would be worst case.